AsmaMubeen/HPDF-Task1/README.md

 8. Thats it!
 Open any browser and go to the url http://localhost:5000 to see the app running.

+9. You can deactivate the virtual environment by using the command

+     >deactivate

 # Sub tasks of the application
 1. http://localhost:5000/ prints a simple Hello world.